 Leasing vs. Buying a Car

 So, what is the better deal, buying a car or leasing one?
 The answer is … it depends (sorry!).
-Ultimately, the lease-vs.-buy decision depends as much on the state of your finances (income, cash flow, and debt load) as it does on your personal tastes and goals.
+Ultimately, the lease vs. buy decision depends as much on your finances (income, cash flow, and debt load) as it depends on your personal tastes and goals.
 But don’t worry — we’ll walk you through the details.

 Say you’re looking for a car you can eventually hand down to your kids, or you’ve got plenty of cash for a nice down payment.
 Then, buying may suit you best.
 If, on the other hand, you like the idea of upgrading to a newer model every few years, or don’t want to think about things like trade-in value, then leasing may be the route.

-Let’s review the pros and cons of leasing vs. buying and the factors that will help you make the right decision for you.
+Let’s review the pros and cons of leasing vs. buying and the factors that will help you make the right decision.
 You’ll also learn how your choice of lender can impact your car buying or leasing experience.
-For example, did you know credit union car loans often take into account a broader range of factors when determining lending rates, meaning you’re more likely to qualify for a better rate at your local credit union?
+For example, did you know credit union car loans often consider a broader range of factors when determining lending rates, meaning you’re more likely to qualify for a better rate at your local credit union?
 First, let’s cover some important details.